odoo/documentation/content/developer/howtos/rdtraining/K_dashboard.rst

 One2many relationships in :ref:`howto/rdtraining/08_relations`), we can add other views within our dashboard view.
 The most commonly added are the pivot and graph views, but the cohort view is also an option.
 These views are covered in more depth in :ref:`howto/rdtraining/H_adv_views`.
-For this topic you are only required to know their names.
+For this topic, you are only required to know their names.
 A dashboard with only subviews is:

 .. code-block:: xml